snwh/ubuntu-post-install/README.md

 An interactive set of post-installation and maintenance scripts for Ubuntu.
 They're designed to install your favourite applications, set your preferred settings, etc. mostly automatically.

 This project is free software; you can redistribute it and/or modify it under the terms of the [GNU General Public License](/LICENSE).

-Do feel free to contribute any improvements you may have back to this original
+Do feel free to contribute back to this original, potential improvements are appreciated.

 ## Structure